AEGON INTERNATIONAL

 GASHED FOOT MYSTERY

-Williams, the 29-year-old former world number one, says her troubles started when she gashed her foot in Germany: "To this day I don't really know the full details of what happened," she admits.
+Continue reading the main story Williams, the 29-year-old former world number one, says her troubles started when she gashed her foot in Germany: "To this day I don't really know the full details of what happened," she admits.
 "I was with my nephew and my hitting partner and we were just leaving a restaurant.
 I was walking and just felt something.
 I kept walking and it was definitely glass there.
 There was a massive puddle of blood.
-I ended up fainting and needed stitches in both feet."
+I ended up fainting and needed stitches in both feet.""If it had been left two days later it could have been career-ending - or even worse.
+They told me I had several blood clots in both lungs.
+A lot of people die from that.

 "It got to the stage where it felt like I could hardly breathe.
 Some days I didn't get out of bed at all.
 I just laid on a couch thinking 'why has this happened to me?'